 Glass ionomer restoration: A tooth coloured restoration that is normally used in back teeth.
 It is useful for deep fillings and it contains fluoride, which helps to strengthen the remainder of the tooth.
 It is becoming more commonly used with recent advancements in the technology.

-Indirect restorations (Inlays and onlays) are restorations which are constructed outside of the mouth and are then cemented into the cavity that has been prepared.
-An inlay sits into the cavity in the tooth, whereas an onlay sits into and on top of the cusps of the tooth.
-Inlays and onlays are sometimes fabricated in the laboratory, which means your Westfund dentist may take a mould (impression) of the tooth and place a temporary restoration for 1-2 weeks while the laboratory makes the final restoration.
+Indirect restorations (Inlays and onlays) are restorations which are constructed outside of the mouth.
+They are then cemented into the cavity that has been prepared.
+An inlay sits into the cavity in the tooth.
+An onlay sits into and on top of the cusps of the tooth.
+Inlays and onlays are sometimes fabricated in the laboratory.
+So, your Westfund dentist may take a mould (impression) of the tooth.
+They will place a temporary restoration for 1-2 weeks while the laboratory makes the final restoration.
 Inlays and onlays are considered more durable than direct restorations, but they are usually more expensive.

 Fillings can be made from a variety of materials including: